 In addition to glasses, there were other AR devices: keyboards, earphones.
 I have talked to the representatives of GAudioLab, the company that creates VR earphones – they came up with a brilliant idea, found their own market niche.
 Speaking about glasses once again, companies power their devices with hand tracking to facilitate the interaction with the objects.
 Now people can use controllers, like in gaming consoles, gloves with sensors, and so on.
 A more progressive way is to embed hand tracking into the glasses via the cameras mounted on the glasses, or other hardware parts – Leap Motion offers a “chip” that can be embedded into nearly any AR headset.
 The feedback is simple – when you touch something, the object is visually highlighted, you do not feel it physically.

-Okay, the next type of participants is core technology providers - it is computer vision, a set of technologies that address basic AR needs like marker recognition, surface detection.
+Okay, the next type of the participant is core technology provider – it is computer vision, a set of technologies that address basic AR needs like marker recognition, surface detection.
 And the others were companies that offered diverse products.

 Vuzix industrial smart glasses and Moverio smart glasses stands